AY2526S1-CS2103T-W13-4/tp/docs/UserGuide.md

 * `grade 5 sub/ENGLISH/Final/88 sub/HISTORY/Midterm/92`

 Records English Final score as 88 and History Midterm score as 92 for the 5th student

+* `grade 3 sub/SCIENCE/Quiz1`

+Deletes the Science Quiz1 grade for the 3rd student

 ![Result of recording grades](images/GradesUi.png)
 <p align="center"><em>Figure: Result of recording grades for a student.</em></p>